Service Honours

 Volunteer Medal

-Awarded to all members of the Unit who were serving during the
+A United Nations honour, awarded to all members of the Unit who were serving during the

 International Year of the Volunteer - 2001